sammyhoworth/coding_challenges/README.md

    .
 New Year Chaos
    .
 Sherlock and Anagrams
    .
 Sparse Arrays
-* note that I've made custom input files for some of the scripts
+Note that I've made custom input files for some of the scripts

 2. Miscellaneous
    .
 Powerset (create the powerset [set of all possible subsets] of a given set)